Malhar Kalambe

-Malhar Kalambe is an Indian environmentalist, social media influencer from Mumbai, Maharashtra.
+Malhar Kaalambe (formerly known as Malhar Kalambe) is an Indian environmentalist, social media influencer from Mumbai, Maharashtra.
 He is the founder of the non-profit organization Beach Please India, which has cleaned and disposed of over 8.3 million kilograms of garbage since 2017.

 In 2022, he was featured in India's Top 100 Digital Stars by Forbes magazine.

 Career

-Kalambe's activism was sparked in 2017 during a trip to Bali, Indonesia, where he contrasted the pristine beaches abroad with Mumbai's polluted shores upon his return.
+Kaalambe's activism was sparked in 2017 during a trip to Bali, Indonesia, where he contrasted the pristine beaches abroad with Mumbai's polluted shores upon his return.
 Frustrated by post-festival litter, particularly single-use plastics, he launched "Beach Please" on 10 September 2017 as a weekly clean-up initiative starting at Dadar Beach.

 Beach Please has removed over 8.5 million kilograms of waste from Mumbai’s beaches over 371 weeks.
 Events like school reunions have drawn 4.5 lakh participants, fostering a network of young activists.